zlogic/mendix-docs/content/en/docs/deployment/private-cloud/reduced-downtime-deployment.md

 * Page changes, including layout or CSS changes
 * Changes in nanoflows or microflow parameters, if the microflow is used on a page
-* Changes in Javascript actions
+* Changes in JavaScript actions

-Thes following changes will be deployed with downtime, because the model must be updated:
+The following changes will be deployed with downtime, because the model must be updated:

 * Adding Marketplace modules that have persistent entities
 * Updating the object model in the app itself, or its Marketplace modules